Victoria’s Secret Angels Love To Horse Around! Bella Hadid, Gigi Hadid, Kendall Jenner, And Adriana Lima Have A Passion For Equestrian Sports

 Adriana Lima Trains Like A Victoria’s Secret Angel With Boxing And Paleo Low-Carb Diet [Video]

-Victoria’s Secret models Gigi Hadid, Bella Hadid, Kendall Jenner and Adriana Lima prove there is nothing more lovely than a beautiful woman on a horse.
+Victoria’s Secret models Gigi Hadid, Bella Hadid, Kendall Jenner, and Adriana Lima prove there is nothing more lovely than a beautiful woman on a horse.

 [Featured Image by Dominique Charriau/Getty Images]